Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Writing of the thesis/Part 2 - Core of the Dissertation/Middleware Architecture/Concurrency and Scalability Design.md

 # Threading Model
 ## Writing Guidelines
+- Talk about how difficult creating a middleware under thread-safe semantics is.
+	- Performance-wise
+	- Deadlocks
+	- etc
+- For comparison, check the veracity of the following:
+	- **ZeroMQ**: Uses a pool of threads (typically 1 by default, but can be configured for more).
+	- **nanomsg**: Typically uses 1 thread per socket.
+	- **NNG**: Uses 1 thread per socket by default, but also supports multi-threading with configuration for worker threads and thread pools.

 # Efficiency Considerations

+- Should this section be renamed to "(Other) Efficiency and Scalability Considerations"?

 ## Writing Guidelines
 - Correlated with threading model
 - Lock-free algorithms to not disturb the middleware thread